Kostant's partition function and magic multiplex juggling sequences: Background

 \subsection{Kostant's partition function}

 In what follows we use the choices of vector space bases presented in Goodman and Wallach \cite[Section 2.4.3]{GW}.
 For each Lie type, we describe a choice of simple roots, list the positive roots, and specify the corresponding highest root.
 Throughout, $\varepsilon_1,\varepsilon_2,\ldots,\varepsilon_d$ denote the standard basis vectors of $\mathbb{R}^d$, with $d$ being appropriately chosen depending on the Lie algebra.
-Also, $\Phi$ denotes a root system for a Lie algebra of type $A_r$, $B_r$, $C_r$ or $D_r$ and $\Delta = \{\alpha_1,\alpha_2,\ldots,\alpha_r\} \subset \Phi$ is a set of simple roots if every every root in $\Phi$ can be written as a linear combination of the elements in $\Delta$ where the coefficients all have the same sign.
+Also, $\Phi$ denotes a root system for a Lie algebra of type $A_r$, $B_r$, $C_r$ or $D_r$ and $\Delta = \{\alpha_1,\alpha_2,\ldots,\alpha_r\} \subset \Phi$ is a set of simple roots if every root in $\Phi$ can be written as a linear combination of the elements in $\Delta$ where the coefficients all have the same sign.
+We denote by $\Phi^+$ the set of \emph{positive roots of $\Phi$}, that is, the set of roots that can be written as linear combination of the roots in $\Delta$ with coefficients equal to 0 or 1.
 When multiple root systems are involved, we include a subscript in $\Phi^+$ to denote the Lie algebra of interest, as in Example \ref{ex:A3}.

 Type $A_r$ ($\mathfrak{sl}_{r+1}(\mathbb C)$): Let $r\geq 1$ and let $\alpha_i=\varepsilon_i-\varepsilon_{i+1}$ for $1\leq i\leq r$.
 Then $\Delta = \{\alpha_i \ | \ 1 \leq i \leq r \}$ is a set of simple roots.
 The associated set of positive roots is $\Phi^+=\{\varepsilon_i-\varepsilon_j:1\leq i<j\leq r+1 \}$, and the highest root is $\tilde{\alpha}=\alpha_1+\alpha_2+\cdots+\alpha_r$.